-3. Push and hold in the reverse implement switch (A) while depressing reverse foot pedal slightly for automatic transmission or moving the gear shift lever to the R (reverse) position for gear transmission.
+3. Push and hold in the reverse implement switch (A) while depressing reverse pedal slightly for hydrostatic transmission or moving the automatic shift lever to the R (reverse) position for automatic transmission.

 NOTE: If the engine and mower stop while repositioning the machine, return the attachment engagement lever/switch to the off position.
 Start engine and engage mower.
 Begin again with Step 2.